shlomo90/shlomo90.github.io/posts/voca/voca1.md

     * *Mark showed no outward signs of ditress.*
     * *She simply observes the outward forms of religion.*
     * *There were no outward signs that the house was inhabited.*

+### account /əˈkaʊnt/ noun

+* a written or spoken description of something that has happened
+    * *a first-hand/personal/first-person account*
+* an arrangement with a shop or business to pay bills for goods or services at a later time, for example in regular amounts every month
+    * *Put it on my account please.* (외상달아주세요?)
+    * *We have accounts with most of our suppliers.*
+* a written record of money that is owed to a business and of money that has been paid by it
+    * *to do the accounts* (외상 달아주세요?)